Local Projections vs. VARs: Lessons From Thousands of DGPs: Results

+Our third takeaway is that VAR estimators are attractive to researchers who place at least moderate weight on variance in their loss function.
+But the choice of VAR method depends on the horizon: Bayesian VARs perform well at short horizons, least-squares VARs at intermediate horizons, and at long horizons the two are comparable.
+VAR model averaging, on the other hand, performs poorly regardless of bias-variance preferences.

+Returning to \cref{fig:bestmethod_obsshock}, we see that for bias weights $\omega$ below 0.9, the optimal estimation method is almost always either least-squares VAR (purple areas) or BVAR (solid-dotted blue).
+The key attractive property of BVAR is that it has the lowest (median) standard deviation at all horizons among the methods we consider, as seen in \cref{fig:std_obsshock}, though it also has high bias relative to least-squares VAR at intermediate horizons, as shown in \cref{fig:bias_obsshock}.
+The relatively high bias at intermediate horizons is possibly due to the fact that its prior specification, which is conventional in the literature, is motivated by one-step-ahead and long-run forecasting properties, as opposed to medium-run properties.\footnote{Moreover, the \citet{Giannone2015} approach of choosing the prior hyper-parameters to maximize the marginal likelihood implicitly targets one-step-ahead forecasts (see Equation 5 in their paper).}

+\cref{fig:bvarvsvar_obsshock} shows that the head-to-head performance of least-squares VAR vs. Bayesian VAR depends on the horizon.
+At short horizons $h \leq 4$, BVAR is preferred in the majority of DGPs, and indeed it is the overall best estimator for most loss functions that place non-trivial weight on variance (see \cref{fig:bestmethod_obsshock}).
+However, at intermediate horizons $h \in [5,12]$, least-squares VAR is preferred over BVAR in the clear majority of DGPs for most loss functions, and the former estimator is the overall preferred method for loss functions with $\omega \leq 0.8$.
+At long horizons $h \geq 13$, the two VAR methods are comparable and outperform all other methods, unless the weight on bias in the loss function is high.

-\cref{fig:bestmethod_obsshock} also shows that least-squares LP (orange with diagonal lines) and the VAR model averaging estimator (light blue with hollow circles) are essentially never optimal.\footnote{Least-squares LP is in fact strictly preferred in a very thin region with intermediate $p$ and $\omega \approx 1$.} Least-squares LP is essentially dominated because its low bias is not much lower than that of penalized LP at intermediate horizons, so the high variance of least-squares LP is difficult to justify.
-The reason why VAR model averaging does poorly is due to its high median standard deviation relative to other VAR-based estimators, cf. \cref{fig:std_obsshock}.
-Closer inspection reveals that the high standard deviation is a consequence of the estimator having a very fat-tailed sampling distribution, with a non-negligible probability of erratic estimates.\footnote{We use \citeauthor{Hansen2016}'s (\citeyear{Hansen2016}) code off the shelf.
-It would be interesting to investigate whether the procedure could be modified to avoid erratic estimates.}
+Finally, we remark that bias-corrected VAR and VAR model averaging are rarely, if ever, optimal.
+Bias-corrected VAR (yellow with horizontal lines in \cref{fig:bestmethod_obsshock}) can be rationalized at short horizons if the concern for bias is high, but the difference compared to least-squares VAR is small at these horizons, as discussed in \cref{sec:results_2}.
+VAR model averaging performs poorly regardless of loss function and horizon, as it has substantial bias as well as a high standard deviation relative to other VAR-based estimators (see \cref{fig:bias_obsshock,fig:std_obsshock}).
+Closer inspection reveals that the high standard deviation is a consequence of a very fat-tailed sampling distribution, with a non-negligible probability of erratic estimates.\footnote{We use \citeauthor{Hansen2016}'s (\citeyear{Hansen2016}) code off the shelf.
+It would be interesting to investigate whether the procedure could be modified to avoid erratic estimates, perhaps by regularizing the averaging weights.}